duckafire/todo-list/README.md

 > *Linux-like*, you can use only:
 >
 > ```
-> ./todo-list.py
+> ./todo-list.py --version
 > ```
 >
 > But you still will need of the Python interpreter.

-This will print a default help message.
-Execute `python3 todo-list.py -h` to obtain more help information or read the sections below (**I recommend**).
+This will prints the program version.
+Execute `python3 todo-list.py -h` to obtain help information or read the sections below (**I recommend**).

 > [!TIP]
 > Having that to go to the project installation directory every time that you want to